vackosar/vackosar.github.io/_posts/2020-11-29-Lamda-Networks-Transform-Self-Attention.md

 \\( \lambda_l Q_l = (\sigma(K) + E_l ) \odot_k Q_l \odot_n V^\intercal \\)

-Where the matrix multiplication subscript declares which dimension it operates across.
+Where the matrix multiplication subscript declares which dimension it operates along.
 Note that here we focus on case, where the context is entire input sequence and intra-dimension is 1.

 I think if we rearrange the equation and change the definition of the indexes suitably,